As you can see from reading this blog, we take all types of fraud seriously and fraud committed by health care providers is no different.

 Nelsonville chiropractor Michael L. Brown, D.C., whose patients were not at his office on days that he billed BWC for treating them, including dates his office was closed, and who fabricated the amount of treatment he provided to patients to receive a higher payment for services.
 Brown was ordered to pay $394,021 in restitution, which includes approximately $60,000 in investigative costs.
 He was sentenced to five years of probation.
 If he fails to comply with the terms of his probation, Brown could be sentenced to serve nine months in jail.
 Brown voluntarily decertified himself as a BWC health care provider.

-Jeffrey Stychno, D.C. and Michael Frasca, D.C., two Ohio chiropractors were sentenced to pay nearly $179,000 in combined restitution to Medicaid and the Bureau of Workers’ Compensation (BWC).
-Stychno and Frasca were each ordered to pay $69,781 to BWC and $19,715 to Medicaid after they were convicted of fraudulent billing practices during their time as co-owners of Integrated Health in Warren, Ohio.
+Jeffrey Stychno, D.C., an Ohio chiropractor was sentenced to pay $89,000 in combined restitution to Medicaid and the Bureau of Workers’ Compensation (BWC).
+Stychno was ordered to pay $69,781 to BWC and $19,715 to Medicaid after he was convicted of fraudulent billing practices during his time as co-owner of Integrated Health in Warren, Ohio.

 Joseph J. Yurigan, D.C., a chiropractor who formerly practiced in Weirton and Wheeling West Virginia was sentenced for health care fraud and tax evasion.
 Our investigation revealed Yurigan was routinely and consistently billing for services that he never provided to undercover operatives.
 The Federal Bureau of Investigations, the West Virginia Department of Insurance Commission, United States Treasury Department and the United States Attorney’s Office became involved in the investigation and executed a search warrant.
 Yurigan pleaded guilty and yesterday was ordered to make restitution totaling $836,066.